OPERATIONS AND SUPPLY CHAIN MANAGEMENT (OCSM)

 The OSCM division also encourages submissions from PhD students.
 Papers with a PhD student as the first or sole author should be clearly identified at the time of submission.
 We also encourage papers that are earlier in development that would benefit from collegial discussion and constructive feedback.

 Chan Hahn Best Paper Award: All accepted papers are automatically entered into the competition.
-The finalists are selected before the conference, and the award is announced and handed out at the conference.
+The finalists are selected before the conference, and the award is announced at the conference.

-Best Student Paper Award: An accepted paper authored by doctoral students will also be recognized with the Best Student Paper Award.
+Best Student Paper Award: An accepted paper lead-authored by a doctoral student will be recognized with the Best Student Paper Award.
 To be considered, the paper must be identified as a “student authored” paper at the time of submission.

 Please sign up to review for OSCM!